WebSET/Smart-BackUp/README.txt

 Please delete the install folder after the setup for safety reasons You are done!

+If you would like to work on this or find any bugs , help with fixes , contact me on office@webset.ro

 Support:
 If you have any question please leave a comment from the place you buy the script or email me on office@webset.ro